 When does enrollment open next?

-Enrollment for Pitch Your Portfolio will be open from April 7-11, 2023.
+Enrollment for Pitch Your Portfolio will open again in spring 2024.
 Join the waitlist to be the first in line!

 Is there a time limit for course access?
 And how much time do I need to complete this course?